Betty Osceola: Interfaith Prayer Vigils

-Osceola organized weekly interfaith vigils held every Sunday afternoon in opposition to the operations of the South Florida Detention Facility, commonly known as “Alligator Alcatraz,” an immigration detention center located near the Everglades.
+Osceola organized weekly interfaith vigils held every Sunday afternoon in opposition to the operations of the South Florida Detention Facility, commonly known by the moniker Alligator Alcatraz, an immigration detention center located in Big Cypress National Preserve near the Everglades.
 The gatherings brought together leaders from various faith traditions, including pastors, priests, and Buddhist clergy, who joined Osceola in prayer and ceremony.
 The vigils emphasized both spiritual solidarity and environmental awareness, drawing attention to the moral and ecological implications of maintaining a large detention center within the Everglades ecosystem.
 Through these events, Osceola sought to unite diverse communities around shared values of compassion, justice, and the protection of sacred lands.

+September 2025: Public Demonstration with Amnesty International

+During a September event at the camp gates, Amy Fischer, Director of Refugee and Migrant Rights at Amnesty International USA, called the detention camp “a human rights disaster" following Amnesty International's campaign to shut down the site.

+July 13, 2025: Clyde Butcher Gallery event to protect the Everglades

+Oscela joined photographer Clyde Butcher to educate the unfamiliar about the beauty, the power and fragility of the Everglades in light of the detention facility, reminding participants to "always be mindful of how you want to make your footsteps, because somebody else is going to cross your footsteps and pick up that memory and it becomes a part of them."

 June 28, 2025: Don't Destroy the Everglades, Stop Alligator Alcatraz

 Following the initial prayer gathering on June 22, Osceola organized a second Indigenous-led demonstration to continue raising awareness and opposition to the Dade-Collier Training and Transition Airport (TNT) project.
 During this event, participants observed a significant increase in semi-truck and vehicle traffic entering the facility, which was actively under construction at the time.
 The action aimed to highlight ongoing environmental and cultural concerns as development progressed.